morrissimo/NWS-CAP-parser/readme.md

 alert = NWSCAPParser(src)
 ```

+Of note, the instance easily exposes the FIPS6 county codes (also known as SAME codes) that the alert references.

 See the demo file `demo.py` for more examples of the methods and fields available in a parsed alert instance.